openlawteam/docs/docs/integration-framework/README.md

   extends ExternalService {

   /**
-    * Gets the Ethereum Public Address from the service which is used to verify events sent from the service to OpenLaw VM.
+    * Gets the Ethereum Public Address from the service which is used to verify
+    * events sent from the service to OpenLaw VM.
     */
   override def getEthereumAddress(request: Empty): Future[EthereumAddressResponse] =
     Future.successful(EthereumAddressResponse().withAddress(identityService.getAccount.getAddress.withLeading0x))

   /**
-    * Gets the server Markup Interface definition which is used in a OpenLaw Agreement with ExternalCall or ExternalSignature variable types.
+    * Gets the server Markup Interface definition which is used in a OpenLaw
+    * Agreement with ExternalCall or ExternalSignature variable types.
     * The expected Markup Interface definition must follow the standard:
     *  - [[Input:Structure(inputField1: <Type>; inputField2: <Type>; inputFieldN: <Type>)]] [[Output:Structure(outputField1: <Type>; outputField2: <Type>; outputFieldN: <Type>)]]
     *  - <Type> - can be replaced by: Text, Number and Date.
-    * A basic Markup Interface for the Coin Market Cap service can be defined as a String of value:
+    * A basic Markup Interface for the Coin Market Cap service can be defined as
+    * a String of value:
     *  - "[[Input:Structure(fromCurrency: Text; toCurrency: Text; amount: Number)]] [[Output:Structure(currency: Text; price: Number; lastUpdate: Text)]]"
-    * The standard Markup Interface for any e-Signature service is defined by the following String value:
+    * The standard Markup Interface for any e-Signature service is defined by the
+    * following String value:
     *  - "[[Input:Structure(signerEmail: Text; contractContentBase64: Text; contractTitle: Text)]] [[Output:Structure(signerEmail: Text; signature: Text; recordLink: Text)]]"
-    * Any e-Signature service must use the exact same Markup Interface as described above, otherwise the e-Signature will not be validated by the OpenLaw VM.
+    * Any e-Signature service must use the exact same Markup Interface as
+    * described above, otherwise the e-Signature will not be validated by the
+    * OpenLaw VM.
     */
   override def getMarkupInterface(request: Empty): Future[MarkupInterfaceResponse] =
     Future.successful(MarkupInterfaceResponse().withDefinition(configService.getMarkupInterface))

   /**
-    * Executes the request from OpenLaw Integration Framework and waits for the External Service response.
+    * Executes the request from the Integration Framework and waits for the
+    * External Service response.
     */
   override def execute(request: ExecuteRequest): Future[ExecuteResponse] =
     priceConverterService.convert(request)